ropensci/roweb3/content/blog/2021-02-02-ropensci-community-calls/index.md

 > ...learning the right terminology/lingo/vocabulary is everything.
 It can take a few dozen blog posts and many hours of reading before beginners get to the ‘aha’ moment of ‘oh, these are the terms I need to use to search for what I’m thinking!’...There’s nothing like hearing a lively technical banter of experts to pick up the vernacular that one can easily build upon.
 That is the precise gap filled in by the timely and helpful rOpenSci Package Maintenance Community Call!

-(Don’t underestimate the value of sharing your success stories or anecdotes with your team and your community!)
+Don’t underestimate the value of sharing your success stories or anecdotes with your team and your community!

+### Artifacts of a community call

+We frequently refer people to the content produced from past calls.
 The [landing page](/commcalls/dec2020-datarepos/) for each community call acts as an archive that includes the video with closed captions[^3], links to speakers’ slides, collaborative notes doc, and resources on the topic.
-We frequently refer people to these.

-Artifacts of a community call:

 *   [Landing page](/commcalls/dec2020-datarepos/) with all the things, including crowdsourced resources
 *   [Public discussion](https://github.com/ropensci-org/community-calls/issues/9) that informed developing the topic and choosing speakers;